 The White House says it was forced to install three new members of the National Labor Relations Board in January because of inaction by Senate Republicans.
 But those lawmakers argue the Senate wasn't really in a recess at the time.

 Throughout his first term, some of President Obama's critics said he wasn't a tough enough negotiator.
 They felt he caved to Republicans too early, too often.
 Since his re-election, Obama has subtly changed his approach.
 He's bringing a more aggressive style — but some critics say it's not the best way to find common ground.

 Renee Montagne and Tamara Keith, on 'Morning Edition'

-The White House and congressional leaders continue to talk about taxes, spending cuts and how to avoid the so-called fiscal cliff that arrives at midnight Dec.
-31 — when Bush-era tax cuts are set to expire and automatic spending cuts are set to go into effect.
+The back-and-forth continues between the White House and Republican leaders in Congress about how to avoid the so-called fiscal cliff that arrives at midnight Dec.
+31 — when Bush-era tax cuts are set to expire and automatic spending cuts are set to begin.

 The big news Monday was the "counteroffer" put forward by House Republicans.